 Like Attracts Like

-To round it all up, winning in life is much more about minimizing the strife and allowing that creative self to summon up that best in us - than about consciously driving ourselves up the steeps of success and happiness.
+To round it all up, winning in life is much more about minimizing the strife and allowing that creative self to mobilize that best in us---than about consciously driving ourselves up the steeps of success and happiness.

 In my own life experience, it was even true for those spooky instances of a metaphysical intervention when Lady Luck solved some of my problems only after I "surrendered it all into the hands of the unknown".